 - Richard Nixon: 1972, 1974 (LOOK SOMEONE TRIED AND FAILED TO ASSASSINATE NIXON AND LINCOLN 100 YEARS APART)

 - Gerald Ford: 1975, 1975 (Yes, people tried and failed to kill this man two times in the same month, both times in California and both times by women.
-See, THAT’S interesting.)
+See, THAT’S interesting.
+What the hell did Ford do to piss of Californian women so badly?)

 - Jimmy Carter: 1979